zenyuk/fc-retrieval/docs/docs/reputation.md

 Message | Action | Reputation Change
 --------|--------|------------------
 Content retrieval with payment channel directly with Retrieval Provider | Content delivered in response to micro-payment.
 Note that there are likely to be many micro-payments during content retrieval. | +1
- | No content delivered in response to micro-payment. | -350
-Micro-payment for content via Gateway | Content delivered in response to micro-payment via Gateway.
+-|\sNo content delivered in response to micro-payment. | -350 Micro-payment for content via Gateway | Content delivered in response to micro-payment via Gateway.
 Note that there are likely to be many micro-payments during content retrieval. | +1
- | No content delivered in response to micro-payment via Gateway. | -100
-Get CID Group Publish DHT Acknowledgement Request / Get CID Group Publish DHT Acknowledgement Response | Response received within TTL | +50
+-|\sNo content delivered in response to micro-payment via Gateway. | -100 Get CID Group Publish DHT Acknowledgement Request / Get CID Group Publish DHT Acknowledgement Response | Response received within TTL | +50
- | No response received within TTL | -50
+-|\sNo response received within TTL | -50
 Invalid message received | A response message was invalid. | -100 Retrieval Provider uncontactable | A TCP connection can not be established with the Retrieval Provider | -100